 You can choose energy saving and comfort glass which makes your indoors much more energy efficient.
-Or you can opt for security and safety glass which can serve in seriously slowing down potential intruders or reduce the risk of accidents.
+Or you can opt for security and safety glass which can serve in seriously slowing down potential intruders or reducing the risk of accidents.
 You can also incorporate aesthetic glass – tinted or reflective – for striking visuals and reflective plays of light.

 Then there is acoustic glass for sound reduction, and fire rated glass which is effective at retarding the spread of fire.

 Many of these doors can also be double glazed to give your space superior insulation and energy efficiency.
-Please do inquire with our friendly sales team.
+Please inquire with our friendly sales team.
 We’ll help you find the glass that is optimal for your situation.